MediaBlog

 Spring Semester Calendar

-Tentative Spring 2011 calendar
+Sample Spring calendar

-(click to view as Adobe
+(click on image to view pdf)

 Top of page Calendar

 and volunteer work.
 This arrangement facilitates an in-depth immersion experience, while still providing participants personal time on their own in San Ramón and during extended weekends.
 A typical week consists of six days of programmed activities: Two to five days in the classroom, and one to four days in the field.
 Although this design requires more attention to studies during the program, it has the benefit of ending early during spring semester, thus allowing participants to stay in-country after the program has ended (or arriving prior to the start of the program) for either additional volunteer opportunities or personal travel on their own (Note: See 'Important Travel Notes' below).
-To view the tentative calendar for the semester, click here (Adobe pdf document).

 IMPORTANT TRAVEL NOTES: